 This occurs when blood accumulates below the periosteum.
 Cephalohematomas can feel soft and have a likelihood of increasing in size after birth.
 Even though they do not require treatment, they do need to be checked regularly by a paediatrician if they start to drain fluid or become red and leave a bump on the scalp.

-Speaking to a medical negligence solicitor will help to ease the frustrations of having to suffer not only from the pain and injury of you or your baby but can also help compensate you financially for any medical bills going forward.
+Speaking to a personal injury lawyer will help to ease the frustrations of having to suffer not only from the pain and injury of you or your baby but can also help compensate you financially for any medical bills going forward.
+Personal injury lawyers can also hold negligent health care workers accountable for harming your baby.